 Antibiotics are only effective at treating bacterial infections, not viral infections like Covid-19.

-Taking antibiotics when you don't need them can lead to them not working when you do need them.
+Taking antibiotics when you don't need them can impact their effectiveness when you do need them.

 For more information, check out our article about keeping antibiotics working.

 It has been announced that schools across the United Kingdom will close from Friday the 20th of March.
-Nicola Sturgeon, the first minister for Scotland, has affirmed that people should not assume that schools will reopen before the summer holidays.
+Nicola Sturgeon, the first minister for Scotland, had affirmed that people should not assume that schools will reopen before the summer holidays, but schools may open sooner.

 Many countries around the world have closed their borders to prevent further spread of the virus.
 Moreover, the UK government have urged citizens to put off unnecessary travelling, including holidays.

-At the present moment, it is unknown whether the virus will be eradicated by summer - with or without medical intervention.
+At the present moment, it is unlikely that the virus will be eradicated by the end of summer.

-Using data collected from past epidemics and pandemics, many scientists are of the opinion that the virus will reach a peak in early spring before dying out.
-Because it is still not known for certain whether a person can catch the virus twice, this consensus could change.
+Using data collected from past epidemics and pandemics, many scientists were of the opinion that the virus will reach a peak in early spring before it begins to taper off due to social distancing measures.

 The current aim of the British government is to flatten the curve7 to slow the spread of the infection and relieve stress put on the NHS.